NAAC for Dental Colleges: SSR Strategy in the NDC Era

 How does Edhitch support dental colleges with NAAC SSR?

-Edhitch supports Indian dental colleges — including ITS Dental College — with NAAC SSR preparation under the Binary + MBGL framework, dental discipline-specific overlay evidence consolidation, gap diagnostics across the 10 Binary attributes + 15 dental metrics, Best Practice strategy for Criterion 7, faculty data alignment with the new NDC framework (formerly DCI norms), DCF 2025 digital data architecture, and integrated documentation that feeds NDC compliance, NAAC SSR, and NIRF Dental category submission.
+Edhitch supports Indian dental colleges — including ITS Dental College — with NAAC SSR preparation, dental Part B evidence consolidation, gap diagnostics against the 7 criteria + 109 Part A metrics, Best Practice strategy for Criterion 7, faculty data alignment with the new NDC framework (formerly DCI norms), and integrated documentation that feeds NDC compliance, NAAC SSR, and NIRF Dental category submission.
 12 years of higher-education accreditation advisory experience covering medical, dental, engineering, and management institutions.

 About this guide

 Prepared by Edhitch’s accreditation advisory team.
-NAAC Binary Accreditation Framework + MBGL structure verified against NAAC’s official February 2025 announcements and the dedicated Edhitch NAAC Accreditation 2026 Complete Guide.
-Legacy Health Sciences Manual structure (now phased out) was verified against the original naac.gov.in/health-science-manual documentation.
+NAAC Health Sciences Manual structure verified against naac.gov.in/health-science-manual and the official Unified Manual for Health Sciences Colleges document.
 NDC framework references verified against the Ministry of Health and Family Welfare notification dated 19 March 2026 establishing the National Dental Commission.
-Dental discipline overlay evidence categories sourced from real dental college SSR documentation and Edhitch’s direct advisory experience with dental institutions including ITS Dental College.
+Dental Part B evidence categories sourced from real dental college SSR documentation and Edhitch’s direct advisory experience with dental institutions including ITS Dental College.
 Last updated: May 2026.
 NAAC frameworks and NDC regulations are in active operationalization — verify current notifications before time-sensitive decisions.

 For NAAC’s official Health Sciences Manual, visit the NAAC Health Science Manual page.
 For NDC notifications, see the Ministry of Health and Family Welfare.